Expertwhite | Made in USA | Since 2000

-If used correctly, each syringe should provide 3-5 whitening / bleaching sessions of the upper and lower trays.
+If used correctly, each syringe should provide 3-5 whitening treatments.

 I'm Whitening My Teeth For The First Time

-To obtain maximum whitening results that will make you smile wear trays as per instructions.
-Remember for amazing results consistency is key.
+To obtain maximum whitening results that will make you smile, wear trays as per instructions.
+Remember, for exceptional results, consistency is critical.